ItzCrazyKns/Perplexica/docs/API/SEARCH.md

   - `webSearch`, `academicSearch`, `writingAssistant`, `wolframAlphaSearch`, `youtubeSearch`, `redditSearch`.

+- **`optimizationMode`** (string, optional): Specifies the optimization mode to control the balance between performance and quality.
+Available modes:

+  - `speed`: Prioritize speed and return the fastest answer.
+  - `balanced`: Provide a balanced answer with good speed and reasonable quality.

 - **`query`** (string, required): The search query or question.

 - **`history`** (array, optional): An array of message pairs representing the conversation history.
 Each pair consists of a role (either 'human' or 'assistant') and the message content.
 This allows the system to use the context of the conversation to refine results.
 Example:

   ```json
   [
     ["human", "What is Perplexica?"],